wp-plugins/maga-category-images/readme.txt

 After you update the plugin overwrite the img folder with the old one, otherwise you will lose your images.

-I will provide a fix so that this is not necesary on the next update.
+I will provide a fix so that this is not necessary on the next update.
 Sorry for the inconvenience.

 ==1.2.1==